IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Hoppers can no longer interface with locked chests

 -Phaethon now drops the Star Metal Mold, so TPD can be skipped (TPS drops it only in MP now)

+-Null Watchers can no longer see an invisible player

+-Spider Queen's chasing acid attack has been given a wider spread to make it easier to avoid

+-Various visual updates (Space beams have a starting point, Shield now has a fancy animated HUD effect)

+-Wrath of Caliburn is now far more knockback resistant